 Why Waste?
 Reducing food waste at home and in the garden

-Our Earth Week Series opens with four panelists who know what it looks like to waste not.
+Our Earth Week Series opens with five panelists who know what it looks like to waste not.
 Brittany Pimentel, DUG’s Director of Food Access will be joined by Lesley Beasens of Denver’s Dept. of Public Health & Environment; Helen Katich of Fresh Food Connect; Julia Lennon of We Don’t Waste; and DUG Garden Leader and food donation coordinator Kay Corbett as they share how Denver is a leader in food waste efforts and where we have room to grow.

 Lesly is the Food Waste Recovery Program Administrator for Denver’s Department of Public Health & Environment.
 Lesly is deeply passionate about sustainability and believes even small individual changes can result in major collective impact.
 She works with residents, city staff, food banks and pantries to ensure that food never ends up in landfills but is instead eaten, redistributed or composted.
 Lesly’s work with the city was featured on PBS, as well as local media and podcast.
 Lesly was also a speaker at TEDx Cherry Creek.

 Kay has been a gardener all her life, beginning on her family’s ranch in Western Colorado.
 Shortly after moving to Denver, she was thrilled to join DUG’s West Washington Park Community Garden in the summer of 2010.
 She shares her love of gardening with her children and grandchildren who all live in Denver.